Viola Katherine Clemmons: Marriage to Howard Gould

 Katherine traveled to England in 1891, and there she met Howard Gould.
 After four years of courtship, they announced their engagement in June 1895.
 His father, Jay Gould, disapproved of his son's wish to marry Katherine and threatened to take away his son's inheritance.
 This was not enough to dissuade Howard, and the couple wedded on October 12, 1898, in a private ceremony held in Clemmons' apartment at the Holland House.
 The low-key reception was at Katherine's request; knowing how ferociously her father-in-law disapproved of their marriage.
-The wedding cost Howard Gould $5,000,000 out of his inheritance.
+The wedding cost Howard Gould $5 million out of his inheritance.

-The marriage itself lasted for less than a decade.
+The marriage lasted for less than a decade.
 Howard accused Katherine of adultery with Dustin Farnum and Buffalo Bill.
-The couple lived separate lives for several years before the divorce was finalized in 1909.
+The couple lived separate lives for several years, and the divorce was finalized in 1909.
 Howard had to pay Katherine $36,000 per year in alimony (approximately $950,000 today).
 It was the largest alimony settlement at the time.

 Later years

 After the divorce, Katherine spent much of her leisure days raising thoroughbreds on Blue Gap Farm in Boonsboro, Virginia near Lynchburg.
-In 1910 Katherine was convinced that someone had tried to poison her three times; however, the doctor found no signs of poison in her system and her physician diagnosed her with "extreme nervousness".
-She died at the age of sixty-one after an illness of several months at Blue Gap Farm on October 24, 1930.
+In 1910, Katherine was convinced that someone had tried to poison her three times; however, the doctor found no signs of poison in her system, and her physician diagnosed her with "extreme nervousness".
+She died at the age of 61 after an illness of several months at Blue Gap Farm on October 24, 1930.